goldencompassworkshop/goldencompassworkshop.github.io/_pages/schedule.md

 All discussions will center on cultural issues faced by foreign-born scholars.
 We aim to create a safe space for all participants to share their personal experience and build a supportive professional network.

+The workshop will take place on March 26-27 in Denver, CO.
 The detailed schedule for this workshop will be available in January.
-The tentative date is March 27-28 in Denver, CO.